-We, at Zumbro Valley Endodontics, take of the utmost seriousness our responsibilities to our patients, referring dentists, staff, families and community amidst the challenges brought by COVID-19.
-We face this pandemic together, and would like to outline how we as an endodontic team will proceed in service of these responsibilities.
+We, at Zumbro Valley Endodontics, take of the utmost seriousness our responsibilities to our patients, referring dentists, staff, families, and community amidst the challenges brought by COVID-19.
+We face this pandemic together and would like to outline how we as an endodontic team will proceed in service of these responsibilities.

-We certainly feel a responsibility to be here to provide emergency dentalcare for pain and infection.
+We certainly feel a responsibility to be here to provide emergency dental care for pain and infection.
 Though most endodontic treatments are not considered elective, some are more urgent than others.
 We are particularly compelled to support essential personnel, including our healthcare workers.
 They are on the front lines fighting this virus, so we will do what we can to keep them uninhibited by a dental infection.
-We also have the capacity to treat dental emergencies and thereby decrease demand on emergency room visits or other healthcare venues that are not best suited for dental pain.
+We also have the capacity to treat dental emergencies and thereby decrease demand for emergency room visits or other healthcare venues that are not best suited for dental pain.

 Please be assured that we are taking every precaution in infection control.
 In addition to all the routine personal protective equipment and disinfection protocols, we will be initiating policies that go above and beyond the basic requirements of OSHA and infection control.
 Throughout the day we will be sanitizing door handles, electronics, and surfaces that patients contact in common areas.
 We will remove magazines and brochures from the reception and operatories.
 We will make hand sanitizer available to patients at the front desk when they arrive.

 Every patient will be screened for a temperature.
 Every patient will rinse with a prescription antimicrobial mouthwash before consultation or treatment.
-We employ rubber dam isolation on every case, which helps to minimize the generation of aerosol from saliva.
-In endodontics, there is relatively less aerosolization of fluids compared to other dental specialties, and of course high evacuation suction will be utilized.
+We employ rubber dam isolation in every case, which helps to minimize the generation of aerosol from saliva.
+In endodontics, there is relatively less aerosolization of fluids compared to other dental specialties, and of course, high evacuation suction will be utilized.
 Patients may also prefer permanent restoration to decrease follow-up dental appointments for restoration during this period.

 We ask that any patients experiencing cough, nausea, difficulty breathing, fever, diarrhea, or sore throat seek medical evaluation and postpone dental treatment.
-We ask that any patients who have traveled to a Zone 2 or 3 country or on a cruise to schedule at least 14 days after arriving home.
-For such patients, and others for whom it is reasonable to postpone treatment, we as a community may need to consider in the larger context of this pandemic to determine if the risk of exposing individuals to coronavirus outweighs the risk of prescribing an antibiotic and analgesic to help alleviate symptoms from a dental infection in the short term.
+We ask that any patients who have traveled to a Zone 2 or 3 countries or on a cruise to schedule at least 14 days after arriving home.
+For such patients and others for whom it is reasonable to postpone treatment, we as a community may need to consider the larger context of this pandemic to determine if the risk of exposing individuals to coronavirus outweighs the risk of prescribing an antibiotic and analgesic to help alleviate symptoms from a dental infection in the short term.
 It may be another way we can “flatten the curve”, and limit the number of close person-to-person contact during this time.